robertorcosta/azure-docs.pt-br/articles/cosmos-db/sql-api-sdk-java.md

 ### <a name="1150"></a><a name="1.15.0"/>1.15.0
 * Melhor desempenho de serialização Json.
-* Esta versão do SDK requer a versão mais recente do Emulador do Azure Cosmos DB disponível para fazer o download em https://aka.ms/cosmosdb-emulator.
+* Esta versão do SDK requer a versão mais recente do [Azure Cosmos DB Emulator](https://aka.ms/cosmosdb-emulator).

 ### <a name="1140"></a><a name="1.14.0"/>1.14.0
 * Alterações internas para bibliotecas de amigos da Microsoft.